-The Comanche electrical system includes 12 volt 75 amp alternator, providing power at all engine speeds, a transistorized voltage regulator, an over voltage relay and a 35 ampere hour battery.
-This advantage results in improved performance for radio and electrical equipment and longer battery life.
+The Comanche electrical system includes a 12 volt 70 amp alternator, providing power at all engine speeds, a transistorized voltage regulator, an over voltage relay and a 35 ampere hour battery.
+This results in improved performance for radio and electrical equipment and longer battery life.

-The battery and relays are mounted immediately aft of the baggage compartment.
-Access for service or inspection is obtained through a removable panel adjacent to the baggage door.
+The voltage regulator and relays are mounted immediately aft of the baggage compartment.
+Access for service or inspection is obtained through a removable panel located in the right half of the rear cockpit panel.
+The battery is located in the engine compartment.

 Electrical switches are located on the lower left side of the instrument panel.
-The circuit breakers, located below the clectrical switches, automatically break the electrical circuit if an overload should occur.
-To reset the circuit breakers simply push in the reset button.
-It may be necessary to allow approximately two minutes before resetting the breakers.
+The circuit breakers, located below the electrical switches, automatically break the electrical circuit if an overload should occur.
+To reset circuit breakers, push in the reset button.
+It may be necessary to allow approximately two minutes cooling period before resetting breakers.
 Corrective action should be taken in event of continual circuit breaker popping.
 It is possible to manually trip the breakers by pulling out on the reset button.
-The alternator circuit breaker, mounted on the same panel, is of the switch type and should not be opened under any circumstances while the engine is running.
+The alternator circuit breaker, mounted on the same panel, is of the switch type and should not be opened without consulting the Service Manual for detailed procedure.

 Standard electrical accessories, in addition to those already listed, include a geared starter, stall warning indicator, cigar lighter, ammeter and position lights.
-Glare ban instrument lighting and anti-collision light are offered as optional accessories.
+Glare ban instrument lighting, pitot heat, auxiliary power unit, and anti-collision light are offered as optional accessories.
 Circuit provisions are made to handle optional communications and navigational equipment.

-Operation of the alternator system as far as visual indication to the pilot is the same as for a standard generator system.
-The ammeter, located in the upper right corner of the instrument panel, will give a constant indication of battery charge and/or discharge in case of a malfunction of the system.
-Should a malfunction of the voltage regulator occur that would cause a high voltage condition the over voltage relay will cut the alternator out of the system.
+Operation of the alternator system, as far as visual indication to the pilot, is the same as a standard generator system.
+The ammeter, located in the upper right corner of the instrument panel, will give a constant indication of battery charge, or discharge in case of a malfunction of the system.
+Should a malfunction of the voltage regulator occur that would cause a high voltage condition, the over voltage relay will cut the alternator out of the system.
 Battery power will still be available to the bus bar.